-Note: Since I formerly come from using 3d artist tools, I will be referencing the common simplicities that are taken for granted.
-Other than starting with a blank pad in the game programming world :)
+Note : Since I originally come from using 3d artist tools, I will be referencing the common simplicities that are taken for granted. other than starting out with a blank pad in the game programming world :)

-Projection Matrix -is the behaviour of a world matrix to the view matrix, directly speaking its the calculation between the world as seen through the camera, which could be orthogonal or perspective, properties like the field of view, aspect ratio ( viewport width/viewport height ), near and Far Clip Plane Distance.
-Getting these three things in place will let you successfully load up any model for basic shading purposes.
+Projection Matrix -is the behavior of a world matrix to the view matrix, simply speaking its the calculation between the world as seen through the camera, which could be orthogonal or perspective, properties like the field of view, aspect ratio ( view-port width / view-port height ), near and Far Clip Plane Distance.
+Getting these three things in place will let you successfully load up any kind of model for basic shading purposes.

 The Microsoft Direct3D 10 API defines a process to convert a group of vertices, textures, buffers, and state into an image on the screen.
 This process is described as a rendering pipeline with several distinct stages.
 The different stages of the Direct3D 10 pipeline are: